-Camp Ronald McDonald is a 10 week program where children of all ages can be themselves and have fun!
+Camp Ronald McDonald House is a 10-week program where children of all ages can be themselves and have fun!

 The Day Pass Program extends House amenities to even more families of critically ill children by offering services during designated hours to families not currently staying at the House.